shonjoy91/rsp-sw-toolkit-gw/examples/use-cases/qsr/h3000/README.md

     ```

 4. ##### Tagged item is taken out to trash (departure from Receiving-Exiting)
     Hide the tag so that no sensor is able to read it to emulate the tag actually being gone.
-After about
+After the departure
-    30 seconds (the default configured time threshold), a departed event should be generated from the
+    threshold time limit has passed (default being 30 seconds), a departed event should be generated from the
     Receiving-Exiting sensor.
 From the [inventory](http://localhost:8080/web-admin/inventory-main.html)
-    page, confirm that the state
-    changes to DEPARTED_EXIT.
+    page, confirm that the state changes to DEPARTED_EXIT.

     Verify the receipt of the MQTT event message.
     ```json
     {